xebialabs/blueprints/gcp/microservice-ecommerce/README.md

 Google Kubernetes Engine (GKE) allows you to deploy, manage, and scale containerized applications in the cloud using Kubernetes.

-Use this blueprint to deploy a sample microservice-based microservice-based application on GKE using Terraform, which defines the infrastructure that will run on GKE.
+Use this blueprint to deploy a sample microservice-based application on GKE using Terraform, which defines the infrastructure that will run on GKE.
 The release template that the blueprint generates connects to an existing GKE cluster or provisions a new cluster and deploys a sample application to it.

 ## Before you get started